John L. Rand: Legal career

-Then in 1886 he moved to Baker City, Oregon, and was accepted into the Oregon State Bar and began serving as that city's attorney until 1888.
-From 1888 to 1890 he served as the county’s district attorney.
-Then in 1902 he was elected to a four-year term as a Republican to the Oregon State Senate representing Baker, Harney, and Malheur counties.
+In 1886, he moved to Baker City, Oregon, and was accepted into the Oregon State Bar and began serving as that city's attorney until 1888.
+From 1888 to 1890, he served as the county’s district attorney.
+Then in 1902, he was elected to a four-year term as a Republican to the Oregon State Senate representing Baker, Harney, and Malheur counties.
 After his stint in the Senate, Rand returned to private law practice.

 On October 18, 1921, John Rand was appointed by Oregon Governor Ben W. Olcott to replace justice Henry L. Benson on the Oregon Supreme Court after Benson died in office.
 He won a full six-year term in the 1922 elections, and was re-elected in 1928, 1934, and 1940.
 While on the bench of the state supreme court he served as chief justice from 1927 to 1929, 1933 to 1935, and 1939 to 1941 before dying in office on November 19, 1942.

 Rand was involved in a prolonged legal and political controversy in the late 1920s.
 The controversy began with a complex legal battle over the estate of E. Henry Wemme, a wealthy immigrant to Oregon.
 One attorney in the case, former state senator George W. Joseph, accused opposing counsel Thomas Mannix of engaging in a mining deal with Justice Rand, while the case was being heard.
 Ultimately both Joseph and Mannix were disbarred, prompting Joseph to successfully seek the Republican nomination for Governor of Oregon.